CaoAssignments/cse11-fa22-pa5-image-editor-starter/README.md

 ## Extra Credit [3 Points]
 And now it's your time to shine!
 Use **all** of these three methods to edit one image to earn **3** extra points for this programming assignment.
 At the minimum, you need to include a `main` method that calls these three methods.
 Please be creative and feel free to implement new methods.
 We will not grade style on this part.

 *Note: for the input images, you must take your own images or draw them.
-You are **not** allowed to use images not created by you (e.g. from the internet).*
+You can also use our sample images provided in this repo.
+However, you are **not** allowed to use images not created by you (e.g. from the internet).*

 #### Specifications
 - Your code should be in a file named `ImageEditorEC.java`, and in a class named `ImageEditorEC`.